 The ADKAR Model has two goals that address the fear of failure: knowledge and ability.

 Knowledge is about training.
-The goal is to give people the tools they need to make the change, including the tools they’ll need to handle the transitions throughout the process.
+The goal is to give people the tools they need to make the change, including those needed to handle transitions.
 Let’s take a technological change as an example.
 If your company is integrating a new software system, employees should know how to move existing information into it, as well as how to make the most of the new system in the future.

 Ability is more about self-confidence.
 After training, people need to feel comfortable applying the knowledge they have acquired.
 Give employees enough hands-on experience to develop and test their new skills before fully launching the change.